glucksfall/pleione/docs/engines/kasim.rst

 1. **Prepare the model**

-   Pleione parmeterization methods find which variables will be calibrated using the symbol ``//`` (doble slash, as C/C++) followed by:
+   Pleione finds which variables will be calibrated using the symbol ``//`` (doble slash, as C/C++) followed by:

 	* An initial distribution type: ``uniform``, ``loguniform``, ``lognormal``